-6.1 The maximum rate of deliverability required for Operating Margins
+5.1 The maximum rate of deliverability required for Operating Margins

-The combination of the aggregated LNG deliverability in Table 1, combined with that from other providers, meets the calculated maximum Operating Margins deliverability requirement.
+The bookings in Table 1 meet the calculated maximum Operating Margins deliverability requirement.
 To reduce costs and to reflect at high demand that many of these sites are expected to be flowing gas, we will not be booking any site deliverability.
 Hence we will use interruptible deliverability or over-run deliverability on the day of use.

-7 The Operating Margins profile
+6 The Operating Margins profile